-• The Occupant Restraint Controller (ORC) determines if a frontal collision is severe enough to require the airbags to inflate.
+- The Occupant Restraint Controller (ORC) determines if a frontal collision is severe enough to require the airbags to inflate.
 The front airbag inflators are designed to provide different rates of airbag inflation from direction provided by the ORC.
-The ORC may also modify the rate of inflation based on the occupant size provided by the Occupant Classification Module.
-The ORC will not detect roll over.

-The ORC also monitors the readiness of the electronic parts of the system whenever the ignition switch is in the START or RUN positions.
-These include all of the items listed above except the steering wheel and column, and knee bolsters.
-If the key is in the OFF position, in the ACC position, or not in the ignition, the airbags are not on and will not inflate.
+This ORC will detect roll over. - The ORC also monitors the readiness of the electronic parts of the system whenever the ignition switch is in the START or ON positions.
+These include all of the items listed above except the knee bolster, the instrument panel, and the steering wheel and column.
+If the key is in the LOCK position, in the ACC position, or not in the ignition, the airbags are not on and will not inflate.